safe-global/safe-docs/learn/safe-core/safe-core-account-abstraction-sdk/onramp-kit.md

 ## Onramp Kit KYC Test Data

-To complete the KYC process in test mode, you can fill use the following test data.
+To complete the KYC process in test mode, you can use the following test data.
 See [more details on testing payment methods in Stripe](https://stripe.com/docs/testing?testing-method=card-numbers#cards).

 | **Field**                   | **Value**                   | **Description**                                             |
 |-----------------------------|-----------------------------|-------------------------------------------------------------|